stanbar/stellot/README.md

-Blockchain initialy introduced by Satoshi Nakamoto in [Bitcoin Whitepaper](https://bitcoin.org/bitcoin.pdf) offered one simple application, i.e. ledger for transfering Bitcoin.
+Blockchain initialy introduced by Satoshi Nakamoto in [Bitcoin Whitepaper](https://bitcoin.org/bitcoin.pdf) offered one simple application, i.e. ledger for transfering Bitcoin cryptocurrency.
 5 years later Vitalik Buterin [proposed](https://bitcointalk.org/index.php?topic=428589.0) generalization to this concept by allowing to process not only transactions, but also so called "smart contracts" which are in fact scripts run on ethereum platform.
 Those "scripts" are executed and validated by all ethereum node, and use blockchain as a persistant storage.
-This innovation allowed to create domain specific behaviour top of ethereum blockchain, levereging already existing infrastructure.
+This innovation allowed to create domain specific behaviour on top of ethereum blockchain, levereging already existing infrastructure.

 ## Tokens